mtromp/lightstone-work/README.md

 Unplug and replug in the Lightstone and the device is now Bus 001 Device 007 instead of Device 004

 There were two crash notices.
 Will reboot.
+20200417: the crashes are on boot related to xrandr: video monitor screen size stuff.

+## 20200503 Notes
+Try changing the rule to this:
+SUBSYSTEM=="usb", ATTR{removable}=="removable", ATTR{idVendor}=="0483", ATTR{idProduct}=="0035", MODE:="666", GROUP="users"

+THIS WORKS!!!
+Now to liblghtstone_test returns values!!!!!

 ## 20191019 Notes